meshery/meshery/docs/_adapters/kuma.md

 ### SMI Conformance Capability

-Meshery allows you to analogize the compliance status and feature capabilities of your service mesh.
-This allows users to easily compare and contrast functional differences between service meshes and check whether their service mesh is conformant with the SMI specification.
+Meshery allows you to analyze the compliance status and functional capabilities of your service mesh.
+This allows you to compare high-level functional differences between service meshes and verify whether your service mesh is conformant with the SMI specification.

-Learn more about the SMI specification and our conformance testing practices [here.](https://meshery.layer5.io/docs/functionality/smi-conformance)
+Learn more about the SMI specification and [Meshery's conformance test suite](https://meshery.layer5.io/docs/functionality/smi-conformance).